robcarver17/skipperman/docs/ideas.md

   ### General required before handover to Jonny:

 - don't allow duplicate templates and delete templates allowed
+- template for import of list of cadets
 - edit event (warnings especially days!)
 - all pdf reports should have csv counterparts
 - anything that is displayed on screen can be exported to .csv eg reg details, volunteer rota (and imported...???)